Six tips for using the tools readily available in Microsoft 365 to support remote wellbeing

 Unless you’re holding a team briefing or town hall type meeting (i.e. broadcasting), it’s important to involve everyone actively on the call.
 Employees can utilise the raised hand function or chat window to participate easily in the discussion.

 2. Wellbeing hubs in SharePoint

 SharePoint is the Microsoft 365 channel for creating intranet hubs.
 You can create pages for any type of content you like which can be used as a single point of information for all colleagues.
-Within Capita and Trustmarque, we have an established Wellbeing Hub which houses SharePoint libraries of resources, tips and guides on how to look after your financial, physical and mental wellbeing.
+Within Trustmarque, we have an established Wellbeing Hub which houses SharePoint libraries of resources, tips and guides on how to look after your financial, physical and mental wellbeing.